Jsparrow/jsparrow.github.io/docs/eclipse/getting-started.md

 ### Rules in detail

-In the following there are example screenshots of all rules.
+Following are the example screenshots of all the rules.

 #### Arithmetic Assignment